 There really are many places across the country where eel in all its forms is prepared exquisitely, but nothing can top the signature dish Hitsumabushi in Nagoya.

-Hitsumabushi originated in the Meiji Period in Nagoya when waitresses served the sliced eel with rice from big tubs for keeping cooked rice which are called Ohitsu.
+Hitsumabushi originated in the Meiji Period in Nagoya when waitresses served the sliced eel with rice from big tubs for keeping cooked rice which is called an Ohitsu.
 Which is where the name Hitsumabushi comes from.

 The preparation process of Hitsumabushi is also different from other places around Japan.
 The eel is sliced open at the belly and grilled whole without steaming it.